 The updated Ghin system does not recognize Ghin #’ beginning with zero, or one that is hyphenated (e.g., 00123456, 123-456).
 Your Ghin # is 123456.
 If you are a paid member and having trouble getting into any Ghin product, this may be why.

-Membership forms have been mailed.
 When you sign up this year you will need to furnish a current email address, and no two members can have the same email address.
 Without it, the new system will not allow posting access to Ghin products (ghin.com and phone app).
 Because handicaps are computed daily, posting by midnight of the day you play to avoid penalty scores, is the norm under the WHS (World Handicap System).

-With the change to WHS it is recommended to post scores hole by hole on the Mobil Ghin app, or ghin.com.
+With the change to WHS it is recommended to post scores hole by hole after your round on the Mobile Ghin app, or ghin.com.
 Your score will automatically be corrected showing your max score per hole of Net Double Bogey… (par + 2 stokes + any handicap stokes received).
 In most cases this will be no more than 8 or 9 strokes on a par 5 for example, and in casual play you should pick up at this point and move on for pace of play purposes.
 This limit is in place, so a player’s handicap is not overly influenced by 1 or 2 bad hole scores that are not reflective of a player’s ability.
 This procedure must be used for all rounds posted for handicap purposes.

 Your Handicap Index (HI) calculation is based on the lowest 8 of the last 20 differentials in your scoring record.
 Your phone app will have your updated HI each day.